mawt13/montessori_albums/content/album/language.md

 5. As each letter is unveiled, say the sound, and blend it with the next letter to sound out (decode) the word.
 6. Read the whole word in a normal rate.
 Take the next roll and invite the child to help you read the next roll.

-{{< figure class="yellow-outline float-right" src="/img/language/image330.webp" alt="Object box" caption="This lesson is also given by writing the word in front of the child with the appropriate colors." >}}
+{{< figure class="yellow-outline float-right pure-img" src="/img/language/image330.webp" alt="Object box" caption="This lesson is also given by writing the word in front of the child with the appropriate colors." >}}

 **Variations & Extensions:**
 * Change the objects and the rolls to unfurl